cinar/indicator/README.md

 Indicator is a Golang module providing various stock technical analysis indicators, strategies, and a backtest framework for trading.

+> I have recently started working on the [v2 version](https://github.com/cinar/indicator/tree/v2).
+It is a complete rewrite of the library with the following goals:
+>
+> - Achieving and maintaining 100% code coverage, along with test files for each indicator and strategy.
+> - Operating on data streams (Go channels) for both inputs and outputs.
+> - Supporting all numeric formats using Golang generics.

 *I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).*

 ## Indicators Provided